vitaliiU/manual/js.md

 An execution context is, to put it simply, a concept that describes the environment in which JavaScript code is executed.
 Code is always executed within some context. </br>

-ETENTION!!!
+ATTENTION!!!
 In JS any function DON'T HAVE OWN 'THIS'!!
 'This' in function (declaration, expression, arrow) mean as function will execute inside environment some object (that mean - our function will use variables from some oblect).
 There is different between funstion declaration (expretion) and arrow function, when we use "this":</br>

 1. For function declaration (expression) "this" use environment, where function was be CREATED!!.
 We can change context function declaration (expression) by use Call, Apply, Bind.</br>
 2. For arrow function "this" use environment, where function was be EXECUTED (RUN)!!
 Not created!!.
 We can't change context arrow function by use Call, Apply, Bind.</br>
    See example below (function context). </br>

-ETENTION!! in JS in Global context, deprecated "var x" the same as "this.x".
+ATTENTION!! in JS in Global context, deprecated "var x" the same as "this.x".
 New "let" && "const" - NO!!!!
 In Function context - "var x" isn't the same as "this.x"!!!

 ```jsx
 //global context